cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Delay state simple waits for a certain amount of time before transitioning to a next state.
+Delay state simply waits for a certain amount of time before transitioning to a next state.

 ### Parallel State